 In this two-year observational study, we created a Cardiovascular Risk and Reduction Learning Community consisting of DARTNet care providers and patients.
 We examined the electronic audit and feedback to see if this reduces major adverse cardiovascular events and their associated health care costs in patients.

-We will conduct this study from October 2009 through March 2012.
+This study was conducted from October 2009 through March 2012.

-This project is currently under analysis.
+This project is complete.
 See below for key findings and publications.

 For additional information about this study, please contact: